booch/presentations/proposals/RailsConf/2015/how_http_works.md

 Details
 -------

-I plan to show how HTTP works by using tools like `telnet`, `curl`, `openssl -s`, and WireShark to hit the protocol at the lowest layers.
+I plan to show how HTTP works by using tools like `telnet`, `curl`, `openssl s_client`, WireShark, and the browser developer tools to hit the protocol at the lowest layers.
 We'll be able to see what's going across the wire:
 URIs, headers, methods (verbs), request and response bodies, etc.

 We'll also take a look at how proxies work -- possibly changing the content of your traffic in the middle.